CartoDB/carto-react/docs/api-reference/oauth.md

 | oauthApp.scopes | <code>Array.&lt;string&gt;</code> | Scopes to request |
 | oauthApp.authorizeEndPoint | <code>string</code> | Authorization endpoint |
 | onParamsRefreshed | <code>function</code> | Function to call when params are refreshed |

+Check login components at https://github.com/CartoDB/carto-react-template/ for a full example using this hook.